-with good reason.
-Like dating, it’s foolhardy to go straight for the offer of a demo without knowing if the person is interested.
+Sales is all-too-often compared to dating, with good reason.
 If you go in head-first, you can waste a lot of effort offering to someone who isn’t looking (or worse, is a terrible fit).
 Sell sheets are like flirting for your business.
 They’re short, sweet, and meant to gauge your customers’ interest in what you have.

 This article discusses how to use Proposify to create, design, and customize your sell sheet.
 In the end, you’ll be able to show what you have to offer and let your customer choose to take this professional relationship to the next level.